icedraco/simucopter/README.md

 ## Updating ArduPilot

-When updating ArduPilot to the latest version from its Git repository, it is necessary to stash the modifications we made to the source code, update the source from origin, then restore the SimuCopter changes onto the newly updated source code:
+The most fool-proof way to go about doing that is to remove the existing `~/ardupilot` directory and re-run `install.sh` from `simucopter`.
+This will download a new current copy to the RaspberryPi and re-install the SimuCopter code.
+Downloading ArduPilot, however may take a while.

+You may also try to `git stash` the changes made to `ardupilot`, `git pull` to update ArduPilot, then `git stash pop` to restore those changes:

     cd ~/ardupilot
     git stash
     git pull
     git stash pop

+This operation, however, may be less trivial.